Good Stuff

 The Master and His Emissary –– Iain McGilchrist

-Guns, Germs, and Steel –– Jared Diamond
+Guns, Germs, and Steel –– Jared Diamon

 Chaos –– James Gleick